Statistics for Professional Athletes with College Degrees

 In the NFL, five out of every 10 players fail to earn a college degree even though many of these players attended college for four to five years.
-This statistic simply shows that, while professional football players may have excelled on the football field, a small percentage of them did the same in the classroom, with only half holding college degrees.
+This graduation rate statistic simply shows that, while professional football players may have excelled on the football field, a small percentage of them did the same in the classroom, with only half holding college degrees.

 Major League Baseball

 While football recruits its players directly from college, baseball has a minor league system through which young players can prepare for the major leagues without having attended college at all.
 Additionally, the minor leagues simply provide more teams, therefore more opportunities, for players to be drafted.
-This constant temptation to leave -- or avoid -- the collegiate realm has resulted in many players forgoing a degree for the opportunity to play professionally, at a young age.
+This constant temptation to leave -- or avoid -- the collegiate realm has resulted in many players forgoing a degree for the opportunity to be a professional baseball player at a young age.

 National Basketball Association

 Like baseball, the NBA does not require collegiate experience to be drafted.
-That being said, basketball does not offer as many developmental opportunities as baseball, thereby implicitly encouraging players who are not recruited immediately out of high school to at least start a collegiate career.
-Though some professional athletes will return to college to complete their degrees, often that is simply an idea that never comes to fruition.
+That being said, men’s basketball does not offer as many developmental opportunities as baseball, thereby implicitly encouraging players who are not recruited immediately out of high school to at least start a collegiate career.
+Though some professional athletes will return to college to complete their bachelor’s degrees or master’s degrees, often that is simply an idea that never comes to fruition.

-In other words, many athletes end their professional careers before the age of 30, and without a college degree.
+In other words, many athletes end their professional careers before the age of 30 and without a college degree.
 This is one reason that professional athletes frequently struggle financially after retirement.
 While sports are a valuable outlet, be sure to examine the big picture.
 Value education and have a post-athletics career plan.
 Ultimately, while your body is only capable of keeping up with the big leagues for so long, education lasts a lifetime.